GoogleHow To

 2. Set up remote access on the host machine.

-3. Connect from your Chromebook to use the remote machine’s browser, such as Safari or an older version of Internet Explorer.
+3. Connect your Chromebook to your remote machine and browse with the browser on that machine e.g. Safari or an old version of Internet Explorer.

 Method 4: Browser Extensions for Chrome Compatibility

-2. IE Tab: If you need to access Internet Explorer-specific websites or web apps, the IE Tab extension emulates IE within Chrome.
+2. IE Tab: In case you have to visit Internet Explorer-specific websites or web applications, the IE Tab extension simulates IE in Chrome.

 More on Google Chrome: